Who We Are

 Andrew grew up in a rural village near Kisumu, Kenya.
 He was raised by his grandparents and discipled by his late grandfather Boaz Ogembo, a first generation Christian thanks to missionaries who came to his village.
-While serving in Mathare slums, God provided the finances so that Andrew could pursue his BA in Community Development from Daystar University and then later a MA in Missions and Evangelism from Gordon-Conwell Seminary in South Hamilton, Massachusetts.
+While serving in Mathare slums, God provided the finances so that Andrew could pursue his BA in Community Development from Daystar University and Westmont College in Santa Barbara California as an exchange student then MA in Missions and Evangelism from Gordon-Conwell Seminary in South Hamilton, Massachusetts.
 After graduation, Andrew served as a counselor for those individuals who struggle with life-controlling issues in Lancaster, PA.
 In 2011 Andrew and Stephanie moved to Kenya to serve in development, mentoring and healthcare.

 Stephanie grew up in Damascus, MD where her love for people was cultivated by her mentor, Pastor Ray.
 Her missions experience was mostly in Latin America so she pursued a BA in Latin American Studies.
 After completing a 1 year church fellowship program , she attended medical school at Georgetown University.
 She graduated from residency in Family Medicine at Lancaster General Hospital.
 After graduation, she served as a family physician in an HIV clinic and taught other residents.
 Currently, Stephanie serves as a resource person researching and facilitationg training geared towards strengthening the healthcare workforce in Kenya.